The best PS Now games you can play on PC

 ICO

-You can debate whether Ico or Shadow of the Colossus represent the pinnacle of Sony’s arthouse exclusives, but the fact is it’s definitely one of them, and as both were made by the brilliant Fumito Ueda, he’s probably cool with whichever you pick.
+You can debate whether Ico or Shadow of the Colossus represent the pinnacle of Sony’s arthouse exclusives, but the fact is it’s definitely one of them, and as both were made by the brilliant , he’s probably cool with whichever you pick.
 Ostensibly the tale of a (literally) horny young man’s attempt to liberate his ethereal ladyfriend from a crumbling castle, Ico is a masterpiece of puzzle design, wordless storytelling, and perhaps most of all the ability to evoke emotion with startling art design.
+I can’t think of any videogame location quite so evocative as Ico’s windswept battlements.
+That Ueda’s current project, The Last Guardian, has now been in development for an incredible nine years, during which he actually , is something close to a tragedy.
+Nonetheless, time has barely aged Ico, such is its stark aesthetic and the purity of experience it offers, making it an essential visit for the curious PC gamer.
+Brace yourself for all the feelings come the final act. —Tim Clark

 Ratchet & Clank: A Crack in Time